Organ trade: Arguments against legalization

-Objectification

 Another criticism of legalized organ sales is that it objectifies human beings.
 This argument typically starts with the Kantian assumption that every human being is a creature of innate dignity, who must always be regarded as an end to itself and never just a means to an end.
 A market for organs would reduce body parts to commodities to be bought and sold.
 Critics argue that, by permitting such transactions, society would reduce the seller of the organ to an object of commerce – a mere means to an ends.
-Assigning a monetary value to a key organ is essentially assigning a value to its bearer, and putting a price on a human being violates his or her intrinsic dignity.

-Proponents of organ sales claim that this line of argument confuses the kidney with the whole person; so long as the transaction is conducted in a way that minimizes risks to the donor and fairly compensates him or her, that person is not reduced to a means to an end.
+Proponents of organ sales claim that this line of argument confuses the kidney with the whole person.

-Unwanted pressure to sell an organ

 Another argument against organ markets is that they will give rise to a pressure to sell organs which would harm all people (even those who did not participate directly in the market).
-Under the current ban on the organ trade, debtors and heads of families in the developed world face little pressure to sell their organs.
-If a person's creditors or dependents suggest that said person sell their kidney to raise money, they could refuse on the grounds that it is illegal.
-In contrast, if organ sales were legalized, a destitute individual could face pressure from family and creditors to sell a kidney – and possibly endure social consequences such as scorn or guilt if they declined.
-Legalizing organ sales would create this unwanted pressure (and attendant disapproval) for all poor individuals, regardless of whether or not they wished to sell their kidneys.
-Thus a legal prohibition on selling organs is warranted to protect poor people from this undesirable pressure.

 Models for legalization

 Erin Harris model

 Ethicists Charles A. Erin and John Harris have proposed a much more heavily regulated model for organ transactions.
 Under this scheme, would-be sellers of organs do not contract with would-be recipients.
 Instead, a government agency would be the sole buyer of organs, paying a standard price set by law and then distributing the organs to its citizens.
 This safeguard is designed to prevent unscrupulous buyers from taking advantage of potential donors and to ensure that the benefits of the increased organ supply are not limited to the rich.
 Moreover, participation in the market would be confined to citizens of the state where the market is located, to prevent the unilateral movement of organs from developing nations to the developed world.
 Erin and Harris's model has been endorsed by a number of prominent advocates of organ markets.